 * If there is landscape restoration, damage to private property or anything needing to be brought back to its original condition due to any of these processes, please contact Public Works so we can have it correct it as soon as possible.

 About Street Maintenance Overlay Projects

 In preparation for paving, city landscapers will come through the neighborhood and trim the trees, so the milling and paving equipment don’t damage the trees by tearing off the branches.

-The exact schedule is weather-dependent.
-Work will begin at 7 am and finish no later than 5 pm each day.
 Traffic lanes will be flagged and remain open to local traffic.
 The city will complete the project as quickly as possible and work to minimize inconvenience, but there will be occasional delays.
-Watch for barricades that will indicate “No Parking” and will be dated.
+Watch for barricades, with work dates, indicating “No Parking.”

 The city’s priority is to ensure all property owners can get in and out of their driveways.
 Mail delivery and garbage pick-up will not be interrupted.
-If you have a special; deliveries, project(s) or need(s), please do not hesitate to contact me and I can help accommodate your needs with our schedule.
+If you have special deliveries, project(s) or need(s), please contact Public Works for help accommodating special scheduling needs.

 Please keep in mind that the tack coat that is put down prior to the asphalt overlay is very messy and does not clean-up easily and the asphalt itself is very HOT!
 Safety is our first priority, so please keep young children and pets inside during this time.